cea-hpc/modules/INSTALL.rst

  Set when module function is defined the shell startup file to ensure that the module function is still defined in sub-shells. (default=no)

+ This installation option defines the default value of the :mconfig:`set_shell_startup` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.3